duyyudus/lambomoon-metaverse-web/markdown/token.md

 - Community Building - 8M
 - Treasury - 5M

-Circulating supply will heavily depend on amount of LBM earned in the game and consumed in NFT Engineering or burnt in Lambonium Reactor for Lambo Dark Matter.
+Circulating supply will heavily depend on amount of LBM earned in the game and consumed in NFT Engineering or burnt in Lamdanium Reactor for Lamda Dark Matter.

 Reward in early stage will be taken from 10% of 100M tokens, then will be minted until reaching **Max supply**.